xaler5/uRWA/EIP-UniversalRWA.md

 *   Defines the standard interface for an uRWA token contract.
 *   MUST inherit `IERC165`.
 *   MUST declare the following functions:
-    *   `recall(address from, address to, uint256 value) external`
+    *   `recall(address from, address to, uint256 value) public`
-    *   `isTransferAllowed(address from, address to, uint256 value) external view returns (bool allowed)`
+    *   `isTransferAllowed(address from, address to, uint256 value) public view returns (bool allowed)`
-    *   `isUserAllowed(address user) external view returns (bool allowed)`
+    *   `isUserAllowed(address user) public view returns (bool allowed)`
 *   MUST define the following event:
     *   `Recalled(address indexed from, address indexed to, uint256 value)`
 *   MUST define the following errors:
     *   `UserNotAllowed(address account)`
     *   `TransferNotAllowed(address from, address to, uint256 value)`
-*   Implementations of this interface (e.g., an ERC-20 or ERC-721 contract) MUST also implement the necessary functions of their chosen base standard (e.g., `IERC20Metadata`, `IERC721Metadata`).
+*   Implementations of this interface (e.g., an ERC-20 or ERC-721 contract) SHOULD also implement the necessary functions of their chosen base standard (e.g., `IERC20Metadata`, `IERC721Metadata`).
 *   Implementations MUST ensure their internal transfer logic (e.g., within `_update`, `_transfer`, `_mint`, `_burn`) respects the boolean outcomes of `isUserAllowed` and `isTransferAllowed`.
 Transfers, mints, or burns MUST NOT proceed if these checks indicate the action is disallowed according to the contract's specific policy.
 *   Implementations MUST restrict access to sensitive functions like `recall` using an appropriate access control mechanism (e.g., `onlyOwner`, Role-Based Access Control).
 The specific mechanism is NOT mandated by this interface standard.
 *   The `recall` function implementation MUST directly manipulate balances or ownership to transfer the asset (`value` interpreted as amount for ERC-20, tokenId for ERC-721) from `from` to `to` either by transfering or burning from `from` and minting to `to`.
 It MUST perform necessary checks (e.g., sufficient balance/ownership) and MUST emit both the standard `Transfer` event (from the base ERC standard) and the `Recalled` event.
 It SHOULD bypass standard transfer validation logic, including checks enforced by `isTransferAllowed` and `isUserAllowed(to)`.
 *   The `isUserAllowed` and `isTransferAllowed` functions provide views into the implementing contract's compliance and transfer policy logic.
 The exact implementation of these checks (e.g., internal allowlist, external calls, complex logic) is NOT mandated by this interface standard.
-These two functions MUST not revert.
+These two functions MUST NOT revert.

 ## Rationale